lesterholsterr/stockle/README.md

 Add easy/hard mode (toggle graph on/off, bonus points)

-Search bar reccomendation priority
+Improved search bar
-- Order by relevance but also market cap of company
+- Order by relevance and market cap of company
 - Account for typos

-Expand list of "reasonable" stocks

-Look for alternatives to Yahoo Finance API that return more consistent info
-- Requried: ~6000 requests/day for little-to-no cost